Soh1382/srlab.github.io/src/content/blogs/most-used-react-hooks.md

 ## Custom hooks: make correctness the default

-The most “used hook” in any mature codebase is often a custom one — because teams wrap sharp edges.
+The most “used hook” in any mature codebase is often a custom one, because teams wrap sharp edges.

 Common candidates: